 Edgewood is a very small borough located in the state of Pennsylvania.
 With a population of 3,069 people and two constituent neighborhoods, Edgewood is the 449th largest community in Pennsylvania.
-Edgewood has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Edgewood has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Edgewood is a decidedly white-collar borough, with fully 94.62% of the workforce employed in white-collar jobs, well above the national average.
+Edgewood is a decidedly white-collar borough, with fully 95.15% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Edgewood is a borough of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Edgewood who work in teaching (14.52%), office and administrative support (12.20%), and healthcare (9.73%).
+There are especially a lot of people living in Edgewood who work in teaching (16.45%), healthcare (10.63%), and office and administrative support (10.25%).

 Also of interest is that Edgewood has more people living here who work in computers and math than 95% of the places in the US.